-You can access our outage viewer here.
-This feature will show you active outages in our service territory and if you, a family member or friend has lost their power, you can keep track of how the restoration is progressing.
+Our new outage viewer will show you active outages in our service territory and if you, a family member or friend has lost their power, you can keep track of how restoration of power is going.

 How do you determine if an outage should be reported?
 If you lose power, check and make sure that your circuit breakers have not tripped.
 If everything is fine, call us right away.
 To put it graphically, see the following...

 Do you have a personal or family emergency that requires assistance from a civil agency?
 In Sussex County, contact the Office of Emergency Management which is part of the Sheriff's Office.
 Click the link to the left or call: (973) 579-0380.

 Storm and Emergency Preparedness

 Each storm season has different requirements.
 For example, winter storms mean you should have plenty of warm clothes on hand while summer storms mean you should make sure you have extra water to combat thirst from hot, humid weather.
 That said, you can do some things in advance of any storm that will help you make it through until power is restored.

 You might also want to add St. Clare's Hospital 973.702.2714 and the Red Cross 973.579.1600 to your emergency phone list.

 Don't Forget Your Pets or Livestock

 Man's best friend needs care in an extended outage too.
 If you have a family pet, an exotic pet or livestock you need to be prepared to secure their safety and comfort as well as your own.
 The attached document gives you some details on how to do this along with links to the source of the information. .